 What is APT Worldwide?

 APT Worldwide is the licensing division of American Public Television (APT), a leading syndicator of programming to the public television system in the United States.
-We license high-quality programs from independent producers and suppliers of non-fiction content to buyers from around the world.
+We license high-quality programs from independent producers and suppliers of factual content to buyers from around the world.
 Our goals are to provide additional revenue streams for program suppliers and gain exposure for their content.

 To whom does APT Worldwide sell?